silasarildsen/auction/README.md

 2.`go run Client/client.go -cID 2`

 ## How to use (Client)
 There is a single auction running at a time.
-It has duration of 20sec, if you wish to bid write in the console: `bid [amount]` the bid amounnt most be higher than the current highest bid to be accepted.
+It has duration of 20sec, if you wish to bid write in the console: `bid [amount]` the bid amount most be higher than the current highest bid to be accepted.

 To see the result of the latest auction write `result` in the console, this will also tell you the time left of the auction or when the next auction will start.